Documentation

 SDK Features

-• Graph Builder API — Compose DAGs with InputNode, LlmNode, ToolCallNode, MergeNode, and OutputNode.
+• Graph Builder API — Compose DAGs with InputNode, LlmNode, ToolCallNode, MergeNode, MapNode (fan-out over collections), CodeNode (deterministic sandboxed JS), ConditionalNode, RefineNode (generator-critic loops), StorageCallNode (blob storage ops), and OutputNode.

 • Real-Time SSE Streaming — Consume node-level events as they happen.
 No polling.